fuzziqersoftware/newserv/README.md

 Each account has 4 BB character slots and 16 non-BB character file slots.
 The non-BB slots are independent of the BB slots, and can be accessed with the `$savechar <slot>` and `$loadchar <slot>` commands (slots are numbered 1 through 16). `$savechar` copies the character you're currently playing as and saves the data on the server, and `$loadchar` does the reverse, overwriting your current character with the data saved on the server.
 Note that you can load a character that was saved from a different version of PSO, which allows you to easily transfer characters between games.
 On v1 and v2, changes done by `$loadchar` will be undone if you join a game; to permanently save your changes, disconnect from the lobby after using the command.

+You can see basic information about a character saved on the server (without affecting your current character) by using `$checkchar <slot>`.
+You can delete a previously-saved character with `$deletechar <slot>`.

-There is a third command, `$bbchar <username> <password> <slot>`, which behaves similarly to `$savechar` but writes the character data to a BB character slot in a different account instead (slots are numbered 1 through 4).
+There is also the command `$bbchar <username> <password> <slot>`, which behaves similarly to `$savechar` but writes the character data to a BB character slot in a different account instead (slots are numbered 1 through 4).
 This can be used to "upgrade" a character to BB from an earlier version.

 Exactly which data is saved and loaded depends on the game version: